spacemeshos/testnet-guide/guide/setup.md

 > Do not turn off your computer at least until you get a notification about setup completion.

-> The account currently selected in your wallet will be used as the `Coins Award Address` for block smeshing awards.
+> The account currently selected in your wallet will be used as the `Coins Award Address` for block smeshing rewards.

 Click `GOT IT`.